 When a vampire cannot heal his wounds, he enters into a deep sleep known as torpor.
 A vampire in torpor is particularly weak and vulnerable to attacks from others of his kind.
 A vampire in torpor may be killed (burned) by a ready vampire through the act of diablerie.
 By committing diablerie, the diablerist drains the victim of his blood and grows stronger (and takes whatever equipment the victim had).
 Vampiric society condemns this act, however, so the risk may outweigh the reward (see Diablerie, sec.
 6.5.5 and The Blood Hunt, sec.
 6.5.6).

 A vampire in torpor is still considered controlled but is not ready.
-He still untaps at the start of the untap phase as usual.
+He still unlocks at the start of the unlock phase as usual.

 6.5.1.
 Going into Torpor

 If a vampire cannot heal his wounds, he goes into torpor.
 For example, a vampire who doesn't have enough blood to heal the damage inflicted on him or who sustains aggravated damage (see Damage Resolution, sec.
 6.4.6) goes into torpor.

 Vampires in torpor are placed in an area to one side of the uncontrolled region, called the torpor region.
 Any retainers, equipment and other cards on the vampire stay with the vampire when he goes into torpor.